ballerina-platform/module-ballerina-grpc/grpc-ballerina/Module.md

 ## Module Overview

-This module provides an implementation for setting up, connection and interacting with gRPC endpoints.
+This module provides an implementation for connecting and interacting with gRPC endpoints.

 gRPC is an inter-process communication technology that allows you to connect, invoke and operate distributed heterogeneous applications as easily as making a local function call.
 The gRPC protocol is layered over HTTP/2 and It uses Protocol Buffers for marshaling/unmarshaling messages.
 This makes gRPC, highly efficient on wire and a simple service definition framework.